CIVIL LEGAL AID SUPPORTS LOUISIANA BY PROVIDING LOW-INCOME AND VULNERABLE POPULATIONS WITH FREE LEGAL HELP

 Civil legal aid supports Louisiana through a social return on investment of $9.13 for every dollar invested.
 Source.
 To find out what issues are most pressing in your district, select the jurisdiction (Statewide/Federal, LA House, or LA Senate) and then select the one-page informational page to learn more.
 Also included in the statewide jurisdiction is information relevant to the two Legal Service Corporations serving our state: Acadiana Legal Services and Southeast Louisiana Legal Services.

-To learn more about how civil legal aid supports Louisiana, please register for one of our FREE webinars with Executive Directors from the two organizations servicing our state.
+To learn more about how civil legal aid supports Louisiana, please watch an informational session (below) on civil legal aid from March 2021 with Executive Directors from the two legal aid organizations servicing our state.
 Please also review important informational bulletins on this and other issues, such as how to file in court as a result of COVID-19.